zeruhur/loner/en/loner_companion.md

 #### Aligning Actions with Character Traits

-Your protagonist’s traits — skills, frailties, and motivations—are the foundation of their fictional position.
+Your protagonist’s traits—skills, frailties, and motivations—are the foundation of their fictional position.
 By aligning their actions with these traits, you ensure their choices and responses are believable and coherent within the story.

-- **Use Traits as Decision-Making Guides**: When faced with a choice, consider how the protagonist’s traits might influence their actions.
+- **Use Traits as Decision-Making Guides**: When faced with a choice, consider how your protagonist’s traits might influence their actions.
 For instance, a character with the *“Stealthy”* trait would naturally favor subtle, cautious approaches, while a character tagged as *“Impulsive”* might lean toward bold, risky actions.
 These traits add depth and consistency to your character’s decisions, shaping their behavior in a way that feels authentic.

 - **Respond to Situations Based on Frailties**: Your protagonist’s frailties add dimension to their fictional positioning, introducing realistic limitations and challenges.
 A character with *“Fear of Heights”* may struggle in high places, or one with *“Easily Distracted”* may lose focus during critical moments.
-These limitations bring tension and vulnerability to the story, making the protagonist’s journey more relatable and their accomplishments more meaningful.
+These limitations bring tension and vulnerability to the story, making your protagonist’s journey more relatable and their accomplishments more meaningful.

-- **Let Goals and Motives Inform Choices**: The protagonist’s goals and motives are also key to their fictional positioning.
+- **Let Goals and Motives Inform Choices**: Your protagonist’s goals and motives are also key to their fictional positioning.
 If their motive is *“Protecting a Loved One,”* they may choose protective actions over self-interest.
 Aligning decisions with their motives and goals deepens their connection to the story, helping the narrative feel purpose-driven and cohesive.

 #### Influencing the World Through Decisions

-In *Loner*, the protagonist’s actions don’t just passively play out in a static world—they actively shape the world around them.
+In *Loner*, your protagonist’s actions don’t just passively play out in a static world—they actively shape the world around them.
 Through fictional positioning, your protagonist can create meaningful changes, impacting their environment, NPCs, and even the story’s direction.

-- **Interact Meaningfully with the Setting**: Think about how the protagonist’s skills and knowledge might allow them to affect their surroundings.
+- **Interact Meaningfully with the Setting**: Think about how your protagonist’s skills and knowledge might allow them to affect their surroundings.
 For example, if they have a tag like *“Technically Skilled,”* they may be able to manipulate machinery or disable traps in a high-tech environment.
-By using their traits in ways that influence the world, you create a sense of agency and realism, as the protagonist interacts with the environment based on their unique abilities.
+By using their traits in ways that influence the world, you create a sense of agency and realism, as your protagonist interacts with the environment based on their unique abilities.

-- **Affect NPC Relationships**: The protagonist’s traits and decisions also shape their relationships with NPCs.
+- **Affect NPC Relationships**: Your protagonist’s traits and decisions also shape their relationships with NPCs.
 A protagonist tagged as *“Charismatic”* might sway characters to their side, while a *“Gruff”* character may face resistance or mistrust.
-These interactions add nuance to their fictional position, reflecting the protagonist’s personality in how NPCs react, trust, or oppose them.
+These interactions add nuance to their fictional position, reflecting your protagonist’s personality in how NPCs react, trust, or oppose them.

 - **Create Consequences Through Actions**: Every decision has the potential to produce lasting consequences that ripple throughout the story.
 If your protagonist chooses a path aligned with their frailties, such as recklessness, it may lead to setbacks, conflicts, or opportunities for growth.
 Conversely, actions taken with skills or goals in mind may bring rewards, alliances, or advancement toward their objectives.
-By letting choices shape the world, you allow the protagonist to leave an impact, making the story feel like a collaborative dance between character and environment.
+By letting choices shape the world, you allow your protagonist to leave an impact, making the story feel like a collaborative dance between character and environment.

 Understanding your character’s place in the world through fictional positioning brings depth and cohesion to *Loner*, transforming each action into a meaningful expression of who they are.
-By aligning decisions with their traits and allowing those choices to impact the world, you create a story where the protagonist’s identity shapes their journey in a way that’s organic, immersive, and true to their fictional position.
+By aligning decisions with their traits and allowing those choices to impact the world, you create a story where your protagonist’s identity shapes their journey in a way that’s organic, immersive, and true to their fictional position.

 ### 2. Interacting with the Game World